 2004 - Animal Abuse Becomes a Felony Offense

 When this law passed, cruelty to animals became a felony punishable by up to five years in prison and/or a $2,500 fine.
-Under the previous statute, pet owners faced lesser penalties for abusing their own animals compared to individuals who abused animals who did not belong to him or her.
+Under the previous statute, pet owners faced lesser penalties for abusing their own animals compared to individuals who abused animals who did not belong to them.

 2004 -Recognizing the Link between Animal Abuse and Human Violence